writecleancode/quiz-app/README.md

 The layout was designed by me in Figma 🖍

-All photos have been cropped and their size has been reduced accordingly (to minimize file size) ✂📐
+All photos have been cropped and their size has been reduced accordingly (to minimize file size) 🖼✂

 ## TECHNOLOGIES

+1. Vite

+2. Typescript

+3. React

+    - React Router

+    - React Modal

+    - SCSS Modules

+4. Figma

+---

+More accurate informations about technologies used

+Build tool:
+- **Vite**

+Language:
+- **Typescript**

 Framework:
 - **React**